haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-analyse

-HADDOCK3 allows to analyse different steps of the workflow, even after it has been completed.
+Haddock3 contains functionalities that allow the analysis of various steps of the workflow, even after it has been completed.
 The `haddock3-analyse` command is the main tool for the analysis of one or more workflow steps.
 Typically it runs automatically at the end of a HADDOCK3 workflow (activated by the [`postprocess`](#the-postprocess-option) option), but it can be run independently as well.

 ```
 haddock3-analyse -r my-run-folder -m 2 5 6
 ```

-Here `my-run-folder` is the run directory and 2, 5, and 6 are the steps that you want to analyse.
+Here `my-run-folder` is the run directory and 2, 5, and 6 are the steps that you want to analyze.

 The command will inspect the folder, looking for the existing models.
 If the selected module is a `caprieval` module, `haddock3-analyse` simply loads the `capri_ss.tsv` and `capri_clt.tsv` files produced by the `caprieval` module.
 Otherwise, `haddock3-analyse` runs a `caprieval` analysis of the models.